 1. Critical to business needs and growth

 The number one reason those surveyed engage a managed services provider is because technology simply cannot be ignored in today’s business world.
 Having effective, efficient technology allows employees to be productive and customers to be served well.
 In turn, this allows for your business to continually expand.
+And, in an era where workplace operations are hybrid in that many employees work remote, if your technology does not function properly, it can be a huge roadblock.

 Strategic technology guidance is difficult to maintain in-house when your staff is constantly dealing with reactive end user issues and one or two additional projects that consume their time.
 Dedicated strategic guidance can be provided by your MSP, as they have dedicated staff to do just that.
 Their only job is to review your technology stack, understand your business goals, and align the technology you have or propose improved technologies to best support your business.